ptitSeb/box64/docs/COMPILE.md

 sudo systemctl restart systemd-binfmt
 ```
 - You can use `make -j1`, `make -j2` to prevent running out of memory
-- You can also add `-DBAD_SIGNAL=ON` to the cmake command if you are on Linux Kernel mixed with Android, like on RK3588 or maybe Termux
+- You can also add `-DBAD_SIGNAL=ON` to the cmake command if you are on Linux Kernel mixed with Android, like on RK3588.

-#### For instance, if you want to build box64 for Generic ARM64 Linux platforms, it would look like this:
+#### For Instance, if you want to build box64 for Generic ARM64 Linux platforms, it would look like this:
 ```
 git clone https://github.com/ptitSeb/box64
 cd box64